Here are three things we’ll be keeping an eye on around the baseball world throughout the day today:

 3. Who’s left on the outfield market?

 In recent days, we’ve seen not only Bellinger but also center fielder Harrison Bader come off the board in free agency.
-That duo were the two best options in center remaining on the open market, and the pickings are fairly slim at this point even among corner bats.
+Those two were the best options in center remaining on the open market, and the pickings are fairly slim at this point even among corner bats.
 Veterans like Mike Tauchman, Tommy Pham, Starling Marte, and Randal Grichuk aren’t exactly the most exciting players at this point in their careers, but they can offer stability and consistency when healthy.
 Meanwhile, Miguel Andujar and Austin Hays are among the top players available still in their primes.
 The free agent market also features a few possible bounce back candidates, such as Michael Conforto and Jesse Winker.
 Teams that could still use some level of help in the outfield include the Guardians, Royals, Mets, Astros, and Phillies.

 Trade Dominguez or Jones.